-- Reduce grid electricity import by at least 30% (60 GWh pa) - Deliver emissions reductions of up to 6,000t CO2e - Achieve half of our target to reduce operational emissions by 2030 - Reduce opex energy costs by up to \$7 million pa

-- Create value from marginal land assets - Provide certainty of fixed price electricity for 25-years.
+- Reduce grid electricity import by at least 30% (60 GWh pa) - Deliver emissions reductions of up to $6,000t \ CO_2e$ - Achieve half of our target to reduce operational emissions by 2030 - Reduce opex energy costs by up to \$7 million pa - Create value from marginal land assets - Provide certainty of fixed price electricity for 25-years.

 Our approach has been informed by experience gained over the last few years in planning, procuring and delivering several small solar projects.
-In 2018, a business case was approved for three projects to develop our understanding of solar PV and to test supply market capability.
-These arrays were completed during 2019 followed by the floating solar array at Rosedale WWTP in late 2020.
+In 2019 three solar array projects were completed followed by the floating solar array at Rosedale WWTP in late 2020.
 Details are shown in Table 1 and site images are attached as Appendix One.